yanone/frequencyAnalyzer/README.md

 Then, press `Play` to visualize the frequency response.

 This tool is a cheaply hacked implementation of similar professional solutions.
 It is meant to be used in combination with a professional sound card playing the frequencies to the P.A., and a professional measurement microphone to record them back into the computer.
 The system’s standard sound input and output devices are used.
+Change them in the system preferences.

 ![](window.png)